IanStorm/my-smart-home-node-red/README.md

 1. Clone this repository.
 2. `cd` inside the cloned folder.
+3. In `Dockerfile` remove `--only=production` from the _npm install_ line.
-3. In `settings.js` set `disableEditor: false` (instead of `true`).
+4. In `settings.js` set `disableEditor: false` (instead of `true`).
-4. Build the Docker image: Run the vscode task `build`.
+5. Build the Docker image: Run the vscode task `build`.
-5. Ensure `./credentials/docker-env.list` exists.
+6. Ensure `./credentials/docker-env.list` exists.
 See ["a word on docker-env.list"](#-a-word-on-docker-env.list-📝).
-6. Start a Docker instance:
+7. Start a Docker instance:
 	* On Windows:
 ```
 $	docker run --rm -i -t -p 1880:1880 -v ${PWD}:/data --env-file ./credentials/docker-env.list my-smart-home-node-red
 ```
-7. Open any browser and enter `http://localhost:1880`.
+8. Open any browser and enter `http://localhost:1880`.
-8. Start coding, changes will be reflected in your local machine.
+9. Start coding, changes will be reflected in your local machine.

 ## Appendix